-Schooling at home: Homeschooling and Distance Education
+Homeschooling VS Distance Education

+Many people confuse Homeschooling with Distance Education.
 Both educational models involve a child learning from home, but there are many important differences!
+Check out the questions below for information and a comparison tool to note the key differences between Homeschooling and Distance Education.

 Who teaches the child?